purviyeshi/rtems-docs/bsp-howto/target_dependant_files.rst

 For example, the Motorola MVME162 board family has a fairly large number of variations based upon the particular CPU model and the peripherals actually placed on the board.

+Imagine a hardware board equipped with various components like UART for communication and GPIO for handling peripherals.
+Board Support Packages (BSPs) organize this code, ensuring RTEMS can seamlessly interact with the board's unique features.
+BSPs provide instructions for tasks like initializing peripherals, enabling RTEMS to effectively utilize the hardware.

 Peripheral Dependent
 ====================